elatov/elatov.github.io/_posts/2012-08-27-vcap5-dcd-objective-2-7-build-security-requirements-into-the-logical-design.md

 ### Describe layered security considerations, including but not limited to Trust Zones

-There is actually a <a href="http://www.techrepublic.com/blog/security/understanding-layered-security-and-defense-in-depth/703" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.techrepublic.com/blog/security/understanding-layered-security-and-defense-in-depth/703']);">great</a> blog on this.
+There is actually a [great](http://www.techrepublic.com/blog/security/understanding-layered-security-and-defense-in-depth/703) blog on this.
 From that blog:

 > **Layered Security**
 > A layered approach to security can be implemented at any level of a complete information security strategy.
 Whether you are the administrator of only a single computer, accessing the Internet from home or a coffee shop, or the go-to guy for a thirty thousand user enterprise WAN, a layered approach to security tools deployment can help improve your security profile.
 >
 > In short, the idea is an obvious one: that any single defense may be flawed, and the most certain way to find the flaws is to be compromised by an attack — so a series of different defenses should each be used to cover the gaps in the others’ protective capabilities.
 Firewalls, intrusion detection systems, malware scanners, integrity auditing procedures, and local storage encryption tools can each serve to protect your information technology resources in ways the others cannot.
 >
 > Security vendors offer what some call vertically integrated vendor stack solutions for layered security.
 A common example for home users is the Norton Internet Security suite, which provides (among other capabilities):
 >
 > 1.  an antivirus application
 > 2.  a firewall application
 > 3.  an anti-spam application
 > 4.  parental controls
 > 5.  privacy controls

-And Regarding Trust Zones, from "<a href="http://www.vmware.com/files/pdf/network_segmentation.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/network_segmentation.pdf']);">Network Segmentation in Virtualized Environments</a>":
+And Regarding Trust Zones, from "[Network Segmentation in Virtualized Environments](http://www.vmware.com/files/pdf/network_segmentation.pdf)":

 > As virtualization becomes the standard infrastructure for server deployments, a growing number of organizations want to consolidate servers that belong to different trust zones.
 A trust
 > zone is loosely defined as a network segment within which data flows relatively freely, whereas data flowing in and out of the trust zone is subject to stronger restrictions.
 Examples of trust
 > zones include:
 >
 > *   Demilitarized zones (DMZs)
 > *   Payment card industry (PCI) cardholder data environment
 > *   Site-specific zones, such as segmentation according to department or function